Woman faces new charges in killing of hit-and-run driver

 ATLANTA (AP) - A Georgia woman accused of fatally shooting a man trying to leave the scene of a car crash is facing new felony charges.

-News outlets report that Hannah Payne has been indicted on charges including felony murder, malice murder, aggravated assault and false imprisonment.
-A grand jury reviewed the case Wednesday.
+News outlets report that Hannah Payne has been indicted on charges including felony murder, malice murder, aggravated assault and false imprisonment, after a grand jury reviewed the case Wednesday.

-The 22-year-old is accused of killing 62-year-old Kenneth Herring on May 7 in Clayton County, just southeast of downtown Atlanta.
+The 22-year-old is accused of killing 62-year-old Kenneth Herring in Clayton County, just southeast of downtown Atlanta, on May 7.

-Police say Payne witnessed a wreck between Herring and another vehicle.
-They say Herring tried to leave, so Payne followed him and blocked his path with her car.
+Police say that Payne witnessed a wreck between a car driven by Herring and another vehicle.
+They say Herring tried to leave the scene, so Payne followed him and blocked his path with her car.
+An altercation between the two ended with Payne shooting Herring in the stomach, police say.

+Maj.
+Anthony Thuman previously said the hit-and-run didn’t cause extensive damage and that Payne is licensed to carry a gun.

+Payne called 911 during the incident and was told by dispatchers not to follow or engage the hit-and-run driver.
+But she ignored those instructions.

-She was initially charged with murder without malice and later released on $100,000 bond.
+She was initially charged with murder without malice and was later released on $100,000 bond.
 The new charges mean she will be rearrested.

+Herring’s family has said they believe he might have been having a medical issue and not realized an accident had occurred.

 Copyright © 2019 The Washington Times, LLC.